Living on campus is an important part of the Oxy experience.

 The residence halls are open to student residents of that hall 24 hours a day.
-The Academic Commons, which houses Oxy's Library, is also open 24 hours a day during the academic year.
+The Academic Commons, which houses Oxy's Library, is open until midnight Sunday through Thursday and 10 p.m. on Fridays and Saturdays.

 Where can I learn about meal-plan options, locations for food on campus and my student's special dietary needs?

 Campus Dining offers a variety of meal plans, and has several locations to grab a snack or enjoy a full meal.
 Options to accommodate special dietary consideration are available at every dining facility.
 If you are a student living in traditional campus housing, you must purchase a residential meal plan (Meal Money).
 Residents of off-campus Oxy houses as well as off-campus students are not required to purchase a meal plan, but may choose to take advantage of a residential plan or a Bengal Bucks plan.
 Meal plans should be selected at the start of the academic year, but can be changed prior to the spring semester if needed.